traefik/traefik/docs/configuration/backends/rancher.md

 !!! note
     If Traefik needs access to the Rancher API, you need to set the `endpoint`, `accesskey` and `secretkey` parameters.

-    To enable traefik to fetch information about the Environment it's deployed in only, you need to create an `Environment API Key`.
+    To enable Traefik to fetch information about the Environment it's deployed in only, you need to create an `Environment API Key`.
     This can be found within the API Key advanced options.

-## Labels
+## Labels: overriding default behaviour

 Labels can be used on task containers to override default behaviour: